Skip to content

 What is an Online Stopwatch?

-An online stopwatch is a browser-based digital stopwatch that runs on any computer, tablet, or smartphone without downloading an application.
-Online stopwatch tools use the device's high-resolution performance timer to deliver millisecond precision directly in the browser window.
+An online stopwatch is a browser-based digital stopwatch that runs on any computer, tablet or smartphone without downloading an app.
+Online stopwatch tools measure time with the browser’s high-resolution timer and show the result directly in the browser window.

 TheKronometre.com offers 6 advantages over phone-based stopwatch apps: zero installation, no storage usage, automatic updates, cross-platform compatibility across Android, iOS, Windows, and macOS, keyboard shortcut support, and full desktop screen utilization.
 The online stopwatch works on Chrome, Safari, Firefox, and Edge.